 How does Public Health help control mosquitoes?

 At the beginning of each spring and running into fall, Public Health conducts an annual mosquito larvicide program to reduce mosquito populations known to carry West Nile virus.
-Trained technicians apply larvicide by hand in and around communities in Wellington and Dufferin Counties.
+Trained technicians apply larvicide by hand on municipally-owned property in Wellington and Dufferin Counties where larvae of West Nile Virus-carrying mosquito species have been identified.
 Mosquitoes prefer to lay their eggs in standing water, so larvicide is applied to larvae breeding on municipal property where standing water cannot be eliminated or is more difficult to control.
 This includes:

 What’s a catch basin?